ismanapa/godot_platforms_2d/readme.md

 This is the first game developed in the course.

 The game has only two little leves which loop until you close the game.
-When you finish the first level you go to the second one, and when you finish the seconds one you start again.
+When you finish the first level you go to the second one, and when you finish the second one you start again.

 ## TODO